mhmdanas/contemplate-bot/README.md

-# template-bot
+# contemplate-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that GitHub bot that comments on issues and PRs that ignore or don&#x27;t follow a template
+> A GitHub App built with [Probot](https://github.com/probot/probot) that GitHub bot that comments on issues and PRs that ignore or don&#x27;t follow a contemplate

 ## Setup